tbotnz/netpalm/README.md

 stateful set coming soon

 ### ToDo
-- add support for more netmiko/napalm methods
+- add support for more napalm methods
-- add support for netmiko/napalm args
 - change webserver
+- improve textfsm capabilities
+- introduce kubernetes based stateful set
+- Write how to on adding your own custom FSM templates (all existing ntc-templates are installed during the build process)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.